Can Maine employers require employees to get the COVID-19 vaccine?

-MAINE, USA — This week, Maine surpassed a million COVID-19 vaccinations in our state -- a growing milestone, almost 15 months since the pandemic began.
-As vaccines become more available, some people are asking a new question -- can employers require employees to receive the COVID-19 vaccine?
+MAINE, USA — This week, Maine surpassed 1 million COVID-19 vaccinations—a growing milestone, almost 15 months since the pandemic began.
+As vaccines become more available, some people are asking a new question: Can employers require employees to receive the COVID-19 vaccine?

+Like so many issues during an unprecedented year, the answer is complicated and still somewhat unclear.
+Legal experts in Maine are pointing to a hard "maybe."

 RELATED: Maine's FEMA mobile unit offering walk-up COVID-19 vaccine appointments in Windham, CDC discusses second doses

 "Employers most probably could mandate the COVID-19 vaccine," Peter Lowe, partner with Brann & Isaacson, told NEWS CENTER Maine.
-In December 2020, he co-published an article with colleague Hannah Wurgaft, titled "How to craft a COVID-19 employee vaccine policy".
-A main point of that piece -- "an employer’s decision to mandate vaccines should be driven by the nature of their operations and the weighing of some competing risks", noting medical and religious exemptions should still be allowed as reasonable accommodations.
+In December 2020, he co-published an article with colleague Hannah Wurgaft, titled "How to craft a COVID-19 employee vaccine policy."
+The main point of that piece—"an employer’s decision to mandate vaccines should be driven by the nature of their operations and the weighing of some competing risks," noting medical and religious exemptions should still be allowed as reasonable accommodations.

 Part of that hesitation is due to the fact that the vaccine is still listed under Emergency Use Authorization, which Vice Dean of the University of Maine School of Law Dmitry Bam says creates some concerns.